tskhirtladze/Market-Discounts/README.md

   - old and new prices
   - product links
   - product images (2nabiji)
-- Infinite scroll handling for 2nabiji
+- Infinite scroll handling for 2nabiji and Libre
 - Pagination handling for Nikora
 - Cleans and formats text
 - Saves the results into an Excel file with two sheets